 Jump to:

-- Ground nutmeg - adds a slight warmth to the spaetzle.
+- Ground nutmeg - Adds a traditional, slightly sweet, and warming flavor to the dough.
+Use sparingly.

-- Boil for 2-3 minutes or until spaetzle is tender and starting to float and then drain.
-Toss with whatever sauce you're using.
+Boil for 2-3 minutes or until spaetzle is tender and starting to float and then drain.
+Toss with whatever sauce you're using - in this case some butter for me.

 FAQs

-Spaetzle is a type of pasta that is made with fresh eggs and is typically found in countries like Germany, Austria, Switzerland and Hungary.
+Spaetzle is a type of soft egg pasta or dumpling that is made with fresh eggs and is typically found in countries like Germany, Austria, Switzerland and Hungary.

 As I said earlier, the spaetzle maker really makes life so much easier.
 However if you don't have one you can use a colander that has holes big enough for the dough to be pressed through.
 Watch a video of how to do this here.